shsdk/shcf/readme.txt

   1. Clone the shcf project:
         $ git clone https://github.com/icasimpan/shcf.git

+  2. Initialize the environment
+        $ ./shcf/init_env.sh
+        Platform environment has been set.
+See below:
+          SHCF_PLATFORM_ROOT=/home/your_username/shcf

+     At this point, you can use `shcf_cli'(located in `./shcf/bin') from any path so long as you didn't use `exit'.

-  2. Create a new project, example, `hello_world'
+  3. Now, create a new project.
+Example, `hello_world'
         $ ./shcf/bin/shcf_cli new your_project_dir/hello_world

      A successful creation should be something like below:

         $ ./shcf/bin/shcf_cli new your_project_dir/hello_world
         template script created in your_project_dir/hello_world/bin/hello_world
         Successful creation of your_project_dir/hello_world

-  3. Make the template binary in `bin' executable
+  4. Make the template binary in `bin' executable
         $ chmod u+x ./your_project_dir/bin/hello_world

-  4. Template script is not yet ready.
+  5. Template script is not yet ready.
 If you insist on running it like below:
         $ ./hello_world

      Expect to see the following error: